sftpgo/docs/docs/ai-assistants.md

 ---
-description: "Use AI assistants — Claude Code, Cursor, Copilot, ChatGPT, Gemini — to write SFTPGo REST API payloads, Event Action templates, and configuration.
-Official AI skill at github.com/sftpgo/sftpgo-skill."
+description: "Use AI assistants to write SFTPGo REST API payloads, event action templates and configuration, with the official SFTPGo skill."
 ---

 # AI assistants for SFTPGo

 Writing a correct SFTPGo REST API payload, an Event Action Go template, or a WebAdmin configuration for a new backend takes practice.
-A Large Language Model (Claude, GPT, Gemini, Mistral, Llama, …) can accelerate most of that work — **provided you give it the right context**.
+A Large Language Model (Claude, GPT, Gemini, Mistral, Llama, ...) can accelerate most of that work — **provided you give it the right context**.
 Without context, AI assistants tend to invent plausible-looking field names, skip required properties, or mix up features that belong only to the Enterprise edition.

 To make this reliable we maintain a dedicated reference skill — **[sftpgo-skill](https://github.com/sftpgo/sftpgo-skill){:target="_blank"}** — that you can plug into almost any AI agent.